Wednesday, November 27, 2019

 In my opinion, the coolest thing about these keychains is that they really open, and each one has a pretend VHS tape inside.

-I'll wrap this review up with a summary of what I feel are the good points and the bad points about this product.
+I'll wrap up this review with a summary of what I feel are the good points and bad points about this product.

 Good Points: